thriveweb/see-civil/content/see-civil/urban-projects/sanctuary-cove.md

       * Some services were installed within water charged ground below the water table

-      * Construction of a pump station to service peninsula neighbourhoods
+      * Construction of a three sewer pump stations in water charged ground

       * Finishing works including kerb and guttering and installation of street lighting